-Labor organizers agree that, when workers are on strike, anyone crossing the picket line demonstrates explicit support for employers and their policies.
-So, what constitutes crossing the picket line?
+Labor organizers agree that, when workers are on strike, anyone crossing a picket line demonstrates explicit support for employers and their policies.
+So, what constitutes crossing a picket line?
 How can you best stand in solidarity?

-The Legality of Refusing to Cross the Picket Line
+The Legality of Refusing to Cross a Picket Line

-Some union workers, depending on their contract agreement, can refuse to cross a picket line and engage in a sympathy strike.
-Other contracts strictly forbid sympathy strikes.
-Under the National Labor Relations Act, avoiding a picket line is acceptable if it can be considered an “abnormally dangerous” workspace, for instance, if picketers or line crossers are threatened.
+Some union workers, depending on their contract agreement, can avoid crossing a picket line by engaging in a sympathy strike; other contracts strictly forbid sympathy strikes.
+Under the National Labor Relations Act (NLRA), avoiding a picket line is acceptable if it can be considered an “abnormally dangerous” workspace — for instance, if picketers or line-crossers are threatened.

-Additionally, if workers honor the picket line of an unfair labor practice strike, they, in addition to the striking workers, cannot be fired nor permanently replaced.
-It’s important to note that some employers can ban unfair labor practice strikes in contracts through clever language, however, some no-strike contracts ban stoppages and slowdowns but not sympathy strikes explicitly.
+Additionally, if workers honor the picket line of an unfair labor practice (ULP) strike, they, in addition to the striking workers, cannot be fired or permanently replaced.
+It’s important to note that some employers can ban ULP strikes in contracts through clever language; however, some no-strike contracts ban stoppages and slowdowns but not sympathy strikes explicitly.
 It’s important to know the specifics of your contract.
-A strike that violates a no-strike provision is not protected by the National Labor Relations Act, and the striking employees can be fired unless the strike is in protest of unfair labor practices.
+A strike that violates a no-strike provision is not protected by the NLRA, and the striking employees can be fired unless the strike is in protest of unfair labor practices.

 Non-union workers can refuse to cross the picket line; however, without union representation, they can also face retaliation from their employers.
 Lastly, customers also have the right to honor the picket line and arguably have the most important role in influencing employers’ decisions, outside of the workers themselves.